 Immediately following last year’s provincial election, the Ontario Government created a new public holiday under the Employment Standards Act, 2000 (the “ESA”) – Family Day, which falls on the third Monday of each February.
 Shortly after the introduction of the new holiday, employers turned their mind to the question of whether they would be required to provide the new holiday to their employees in addition to their existing entitlements.

 In the case of Re U.S. Steel and U.S.W., Local Union 8782 (19 March 2008, Burkett), Arbitrator Burkett confirmed that where a collective agreement [or other employment contract] provides a greater benefit to employees than would the ESA, it is not necessary to provide employees with the new holiday.
-U.S. Steel was successfully represented by Stephen J. Shamie, Hicks Morley’s managing partner.
+U.S. Steel was successfully represented by Stephen J. Shamie, Hicks Morley’s Partner.

 U.S. Steel’s collective agreement provided for nine holidays plus one “Float Day”, for a total of ten holidays with pay.
 The Float Day was to be taken within two weeks of the employee’s birthday.

 The union raised some creative arguments in support of its case.
 It argued that under the new ESA, the parties had to explicitly contract out of the statute before they could rely on the greater benefit provisions.
 Moreover, the union argued that the traditional balancing or package approach established in the 1985 Queen’s University v.
 Fraser case should not apply; rather, the focus should be very narrow, and look only to the existence of a February or mid-winter holiday.
 Finally, relying on Arbitrator Tacon’s 2001 Toronto Zoo case, the union argued that the Float Day should not be counted.